 1. Break-In Your Shoes Before the Big Day

 If you're used to wearing flats, your wedding could be a real pain—and we mean that literally—making it tough to think about anything other than your aching feet.
-But beyond breaking in your shoes, Fisher recommends making sure you'll feel comfortable from head-to-toe at your wedding.
+But beyond breaking in your shoes, Fisher recommends making sure you'll feel comfortable from head to toe at your wedding.
 "It will be impossible to enjoy your first dance if you can't stop thinking about your strapless bra that's digging into your chest or the painful blister on the back of your foot," she warns.

 2. Don't Plan to Do Too Much the Week of Your Wedding

 There is so much to do in the days leading up to your wedding.
-But rather than leave them to the last minute, Fisher recommends tackling them as early as possible so that the stress of your last-minute DIY projects doesn't linger on your wedding day.
+But rather than leave them for the last minute, Fisher recommends tackling them as early as possible so that the stress of your last-minute DIY projects doesn't linger on your wedding day.
 "Make sure your programs, escort cards, welcome bags, and DIY projects are done well before the week of your wedding," she says.
 "Setting the tone with a calm, restful week will put you in the right mindset to be stress-free and present on your wedding day."

 3. No Matter What, You Must Eat